Povaz/LorenzoIlMagnifico/src/main/java/it/polimi/ingsw/pc34/README.md

 - If you're kicked out of the game, your window will be closed.
 It is necessary to re-launch the Client class in order to log in.
 - If the game has finished, your window will be closed.
 It is necessary to re-launch the Client classe in order to log in.

+#To set configurable object:
+- In order to set the configurable settings it is sufficient to open the desired JSON File (files' name are understandable) and modify the settings following the JSON Object rules.